 My current insurance broker go-to recommendation is Mister Prakan.
 Main reason being that they’ll allow you do to do initial research yourself, making it easy to compare plan benefits and costs online and at your own pace before talking to an agent of theirs.
 If you’re looking for a locally licensed, THB-paid insurance plan, they’re a one-stop shop.
-For legal reasons they don’t offer any offshore insurance plan (e.g. ACS – the one I’m using), though the Asia Care Plus plan by MSH International that they have in their inventory is a decent alternative.
+For legal reasons they don’t offer any offshore insurance plan (e.g. ACS – the one I’m using), though the Asia Care Plus plan by Luma Health that they have in their inventory is a decent alternative.

 My Own Insurance Plan

 As mentioned before, I’m insured with ACS.
 I’ve listed out the specific factors that lead to my decision below.
 Please note that conditions are as of the time of signing up (unless stated otherwise) and are based on my personal notes:

 - HIV/AIDS: Included